 Accreditation is a system of voluntary self-assessment and external review of educational institutions and of professional programs offered by those institutions.
 Accreditation provides an assurance of quality to students, parents, and the public.
 In the accrediting process, the performance of educational units is measured against national standards.

-The organization that oversees external review and grants accreditation of journalism and mass communications programs is the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC).
+The organization that oversees external review and grants accreditation of journalism and mass communications programs is the Accrediting Council on Education in Journalism and Mass Communications.

 From the beginnings of our democratic society, the First Amendment to the U.S. Constitution has provided guarantees of free press and free speech.
 These freedoms have enabled journalism and mass communications to become important, powerful components of American democracy.